+Working capital

+The aggregate of:

+- stocks,

+- trade debtors.

+- trade creditors

+- measured income accrual

+- capital creditors

+- deferred income (related to advance receipts only) and,

-Working capital The aggregate of stocks, trade debtors, trade creditor and working cash balances, if material.
-Trade creditors include short -term creditors for capital goods, the infrastructure renewals accrual and any creditor balances relating to expenditure which is charged to the profit and loss account before operating profit.
+- any other debtor and creditor balances relating to expenditure which is charged to the profit and loss account before operating profit.